code-server-boilerplates/autofix-cronjobs/.github/ISSUE_TEMPLATE/add-my-repo.md

 ## What's your repository URL?

+> Your repository SHOULD be public.
+In case of GitHub repos, make sure the repo is also template repository enabled.

 https://github.com/owner/repo

 ## Is your repo an `code-server` deployment template repo?

 > If yes, please give us the link to your registration issue in code-server-boilerplates/template-registry repo.
+Otherwise, say `No, my repo isn't yet on the template registry` instead.

 Yes, itʼs on https://github.com/code-server-boilerplates/template-registry/issues/2